International Elite Scholarship

 April 7, 2022.
 Please attach the Application Cover Sheet on the registration envelope in your application package.

 - International students may apply for up to three departments.
 Up to three programs are allowed for each

-- Applicants should seperate their application material and put each package into envolop with respective
+- Applicants should separate their application material and put each package into envelop with respective

 application cover sheet in the case of applying for more than one program.